-Even more, WooCommerce offers flexible shipping options and settings, including the opportunity to work with tech-driven order fulfillment companies and other platforms that can help you grow your business.
+Even more, WooCommerce offers flexible shipping options and settings, including the opportunity to work with tech-driven order fulfilment companies and other platforms that can help you grow your business.

-In this article, we’ll cover everything you need to know about shipping for your WooCommerce store, including WooCommerce shipping setup, available plugins, and ecommerce fulfillment options.
+In this article, we’ll cover everything you need to know about shipping for your WooCommerce store, including WooCommerce shipping setup, available plugins, and ecommerce fulfilment options.

 Shipping on WordPress: your top 3 options

-Order fulfillment for your WordPress store can be handled in a few different ways.
-You can fulfill orders yourself, become a dropshipper, or work with a third-party logistics (3PL) company.
+Order fulfilment for your WordPress store can be handled in a few different ways.
+You can fulfil orders yourself, become a dropshipper, or work with a third-party logistics (3PL) company.

 Self-fulfillment is mainly used by startups and smaller ecommerce businesses.
 Since you likely don’t have the funds to pay for warehousing or have massive amounts of products to store, you’re going to store your inventory however you can.
 It could be anywhere, such as your place of business, your closet, a storage facility, or at home.